nicksu100/puppet-openvpn/README.md

 ##Module Description

-OpenVPN is a widely-used vpn, and this module provides a way of creating the OpenVPN server and client configurations for puppet managed machines.
+OpenVPN is a widely-used vpn.
+This module creates the OpenVPN server and client configurations for puppet managed machines.

 ##Setup